 Producer of MENTOSEN.
 Founded Shinko Studio Ltd. in 2002. organizer of Jewelry Artists Japan (JAJ), a community of jewelry creators.

-Owner of "Shinko Studio", an original jewelry store in Setagaya, Tokyo.
-I do everything from design, CAD, cleaning, chores, etc.
+Owner of "Shinko Studio", an original jewelry store in Tokyo, Japan.

 I also provide "field trips" for the community to enjoy and a place to interact with creators.

-Through this small jewelry store in the city, I notice many things.
+Through this small jewelry store in the town, I notice many things.

 The lives of each and every person who comes to the store.